All Five Boroughs in Less Than Three Hours: My Experience Running the 2024 NYC Marathon

 We never really fell off pace.
 We just slipped up a couple seconds per mile, and we never really gained it back.

 Going up Fifth Avenue entering Central Park, the race got really hard really quickly.
-I grabbed a Gatorade from a water station, out of character for me because I never really drink Gatorade in training due to how sensitive my stomach gets when I’m running, and I got a deep, sharp side cramp right under my rib cage that I couldn’t really shake for a mile.
+I grabbed a Gatorade from a water station, out of character for me because I never really drink Gatorade in training due to how sensitive my stomach gets when I’m running, and almost immediately after I got a deep, sharp side cramp right under my rib cage that I couldn’t really shake for a mile.

 During that time, I’ll never forget hearing bellowing, loud cheers of “Go Ally Spiroff!!!” echoing across the east side of Central Park, the voices of two long-time runners in the city I grew up in, Milwaukee, Wisconsin, whose daughter was also running the marathon that day.
-In that moment, it brought me back to my high school running days, where my love for the sport started, and it took me all the way through my college cross country and track career, finally to the era I’m in now as I’m chasing my post-collegiate marathon dreams.
+For a second, it brought me back to my high school running days, where my love for the sport started, and it took me all the way through my college cross country and track career, finally to the era I’m in now as I’m chasing my post-collegiate marathon dreams.
 It reminded me that people from all walks of my running career are here in NYC today to cheer me on, in a city that I’ve spent over five years building a life for myself in, a place that’s become another home I love so much.

 In that moment, how could you not dig deep, with everything that you have left?

-I deep-breathed through the pain, and with a little less than a mile to go, it went away, but at that point, I was pretty much out of gas and fighting for my life to get to the finish line, with no sort of kick remaining.
+I deep-breathed through the pain, and with a little less than a mile to go, the side cramp went away, but at that point, I was pretty much out of gas and fighting for my life to get to the finish line, with no sort of kick remaining.
 My training partner pulled ahead of me a bit during my cramping saga, but I met her at the finish line just a minute after she had finished with a huge hug.
 I covered her and myself in heatsheets, those shiny reflective capes they give out to runners at the end of every marathon, and we slowly but triumphantly limped out of the finish area, greeting all of the runners who finished around us during those 26.2 miles with conversation and congratulations.

-My time, 2:55 flat (ugh, just a few seconds close enough to 2:54 to annoy me because I’m so competitive with myself), was very solid and course personal best.
+My time, 2:55 flat (ugh, just a few seconds close enough to 2:54 to annoy me because I’m so competitive with myself), was very solid and a course personal best.
 It wasn’t an overall personal best (mine is 2:53:11 from a much faster course), but for my training partner and me, the 2024 NYC Marathon felt like a huge breakthrough.
 To feel that good that late in the race, run together almost the whole way like we did, fuel properly (an aspect of the marathon that we consistently have struggled with), and almost feel like we could actually race the last portion of the course bodes so well for our next goal of breaking 2:50 on a flatter course and eventually qualifying for the Olympic Trials.

 I finished my Sunday, Nov.
 3 off the only way I know how to after a marathon: with a burger, onion rings, a milkshake, and a beer.